PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

      PX4_SYS_AUTOSTART=<your new airframe id> ./build/px4_sitl_default/bin/px4
      ```

+3. Add CMake Target for the [airframe](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d-posix/airframes/CMakeLists.txt).

+- If you plan to use "regular" mode, add your model sdf to `Tools/simulation/gz/models/`.

+- If you plan to use _standalone_ mode, add your model sdf to `~/.simulation-gazebo/models/`

+You can of course also use both.

 To add a new world:

-1. Add your world to the list of worlds found [here](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/worlds_list).
+1. Add your world to the list of worlds found in the CMake [here](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/CMakeLists.txt).
    This is required in order to allow CMake to generate correct targets.

+- If you plan to use "regular" mode, add your world sdf to `Tools/simulation/gz/worlds/`.

+- If you plan to use _standalone_ mode, add your world sdf to `~/.simulation-gazebo/worlds/`

 :::note
 As long as the world file and the model file are in the Gazebo search path `GZ_SIM_RESOURCE_PATH` it is not necessary to add them to the PX4 world and model directories.